askari0102/Learning/Kubernetes/README.md

 **How it works** — and this differs enough between datapaths that one sentence cannot cover both:

 - **kube-proxy in iptables or IPVS mode** writes per-packet rules that **DNAT** the ClusterIP to a chosen pod IP, and records the translation in **conntrack**.
 That conntrack entry is what pins a whole connection to one backend, and it is also what determines source-IP behaviour and how `externalTrafficPolicy` works — so it is the thing to inspect when connections behave oddly.
 - **Cilium's eBPF datapath** instead resolves the Service at **socket level, at `connect()` time**.
-For in-cluster traffic the packet is sent straight to the chosen backend with no netfilter hop and no conntrack entry (and DSR mode avoids rewriting the return path entirely).
+For in-cluster traffic the packet is sent straight to the chosen backend with no netfilter hop and no *iptables* conntrack entry (Cilium still tracks state in its own BPF conntrack map) (and DSR mode avoids rewriting the return path entirely).

 Either way the observable contract is the same to a client: the ClusterIP and DNS name are stable, and the endpoints behind them are not. **Endpoints** / **EndpointSlices** are the actual list of (pod IP, port) that are *ready*.
 This is why the readiness probe is load-bearing for traffic: